Learn more about our services, in-person hours and other resources.

-Note: There is a $25 fee for each returned check, and after two returned check fees, you will no longer be allowed to pay by check or money order.
+Note: There is a $25 fee for each returned check, and after two returned check fees, you no longer will be allowed to pay by check.

-Electronic check payments are only accepted over the phone (410-777-2236) or via MyAACC.
-They will not be accepted at any off-campus site or in person.
-Please have the following information ready when you call:
+Electronic check payments are only accepted via MyAACC.
+Have the following information ready before you log in:

-Note: There is a $25 fee for each returned check, and after two returned check fees, you will no longer be allowed to pay by check.
+Note: There is a $25 fee for each returned check, and after two returned check fees, you no longer will be allowed to pay by check.
 At this time, payment by automatic bank draft is not available.

 Tuition waivers or reductions are available for qualified students.
-If you are a student with a disability, senior citizen, recipient of Maryland Foster Care or Maryland Unaccompanied Homeless Youth programs, Maryland Dream Act recipient, or an Early College high school student you may qualify for a waiver.
+If you are a student with a disability, senior citizen, recipient of Maryland Foster Care or Maryland Unaccompanied Homeless Youth programs, Maryland Dream Act recipient or an Early College high school student, you may qualify for a waiver.

-If you have applied for financial aid by completing the FAFSA and submitting all required paperwork prior to the filing deadline, the Financial Aid office will put a temporary hold on your account to prevent your classes from being dropped.
+If you have applied for financial aid by completing the FAFSA and submitting all required paperwork prior to the filing deadline, the financial aid office will put a temporary hold on your account to prevent your classes from being dropped.
 Your classes may be dropped for nonpayment if you registered late or did not meet the deadlines for filing a FAFSA and submitting required paperwork.
-Emails from the Financial Aid Office will guide you through the application process.
+Emails from the financial aid office will guide you through the application process.
 Check your MyAACC email daily for updates.

 While going through the financial aid application process, we encourage you to make the required down payment when you register in order to secure your classes.
 You must submit the required payment by the scheduled due date listed on your bill.